260.652.01 Principles of Public Health Ecology

 - Learning Objectives:

-- Discuss the dynamic interplay of populations within ecosystems
+- Develop a knowledge base of basic ecological principles to understand the dynamic interplay of populations within ecosystems

 - Apply and analyze basic parameters to characterize population changes